Nebo15/logger_json/README.md

 JSON console back-end for Elixir Logger.

-It can be used as drop-in replacement for default `:console` Logger back-end in cases where you use use Google Cloud Logger or other JSON-based log collectors.
+It can be used as drop-in replacement for default `:console` Logger back-end in cases where you use use Google Cloud Logger, DataDog or other JSON-based log collectors.
+After adding this back-end you may also be interested in [redirecting otp and sasl reports to Logger](https://hexdocs.pm/logger/Logger.html#error-logger-configuration) (see "Error Logger configuration" section).

 Minimum supported Erlang/OTP version is 20.

-## Motivation

-[We](https://github.com/Nebo15) deploy our applications as dockerized containers in Google Container Engine (Kubernetes cluster), in this case all your logs will go to `stdout` and log solution on top of Kubernetes should collect and persist it elsewhere.

-In GKE it is persisted in Google Cloud Logger, but traditional single Logger output may contain newlines for a single log line, and GCL counts each new line as separate log entry, this making it hard to search over it.

-This backend makes sure that there is only one line per log record and adds additional integration niceness, like [LogEntry](https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry) format support.

-After adding this back-end you may also be interested in [redirecting otp and sasl reports to Logger](https://hexdocs.pm/logger/Logger.html#error-logger-configuration) (see "Error Logger configuration" section).

 ## Log Format

-LoggerJSON provides two JSON formatters out of the box (see below for implementing your own custom formatter).
+LoggerJSON provides three JSON formatters out of the box and allows developers to implement a custom one.

+### BasicLogger

 The `LoggerJSON.Formatters.BasicLogger` formatter provides a generic JSON formatted message with no vendor specific entries in the payload.
 A sample log entry from `LoggerJSON.Formatters.BasicLogger` looks like the following: